djotaku/adventofcode/2021/README.md

 ## Days I could Not Complete

 ### Part 1 sections still incomplete:
-- Day 15 - Life got too busy (explanations later).
+- Day 15 - Attended WorldCon 2021, so I only had a few minutes here and there between panels to attempt the puzzle.
 My attempts in the few free moments failed.
 Will have to return to it later.
-- Day 16 - same explanation
+- Day 16 - Attended WorldCon 2021, so I only had a few minutes here and there between panels to attempt the puzzle.
+My attempts in the few free moments failed.
+Will have to return to it later.
-- Day 17 - same
+- Day 18 - Attended WorldCon 2021, so I only had a few minutes here and there between panels to attempt the puzzle.
+My attempts in the few free moments failed.
+Will have to return to it later.
 ### Part 2 sections still incomplete:

 ### Part 2 sections incomplete because of inefficient algorithms